What is Business Process Testing?

-As it is inbuilt framework, you do not need to write code to build the framework.
+As it is an inbuilt framework, you do not need to write code to build the framework.
 You just need to prepare the required artifacts that are building the building blocks of BPT.

 Lets briefly study important Modules in Quality Center (HP ALM)

 Business Components Module: Enables us to create, manage, and automate reusable Business Components, which will contain the steps to perform a specific function in a Business process.
 Components are typically classified as follows-

 - Automated Components

 - Scripted Components

 Test Plan module: This is the module where you drag and drop the Components in some logical order to prepare BPT's which will forms one test scenario, and you can debug the Components.

 Test Lab module: Enables us to execute the Business process tests and view the results.
 Even you can run the BPT's parallel in the different machines using this module.

 The typical BPT automation process involves the following stages.